discordjs/guide/guide/miscellaneous/useful-packages.md

 The above code creates a simple logger which will log to both the console and a file called "log" (defined by the `transports` options).
 The `format` option tells the logger which format to use for the messages, by default it outputs JSON objects.
 While useful, JSON is not very readable, so we are defining a custom format which just displays the log level in all caps alongside the message.
-If you wanted to you could also use the chalk module to make the logger's format a bit prettier by applying colours, etc.
+If you wanted to you could also use the chalk module to make the logger's format a bit prettier by applying colors, etc.

 ![winston example](/assets/img/winston.png)